fortify-presales/IWA/README.md

 Deploy Application (Azure)
 --------------------------

-If you want to run the application in the cloud (so you can run a WebInspect span for example) you can deploy the application to Microsoft Azure along with its required infrastructure by using the following (from a PowerShell command prompt):
+If you want to run the application in the cloud (so you can run a WebInspect scan for example) you can deploy the application to Microsoft Azure along with its required infrastructure by using the following (from a PowerShell command prompt):

 ```